an-anime-team/docs/content/en/docs/installation/distro-specific/nixos.md

 ## Enable Cachix

-It is recommended that you set up Cachix before the installation as not have to compile the launcher yourself.
+It is recommended that you set up Cachix before the installation as not to have to compile the launcher yourself.
-You can do so by running
+You can do so by running:
 ```sh
 nix-shell -p cachix --run "cachix use ezkea"
 ```

-Or alternatively in a declarative way by appending the following to your `configuration.nix`
+Or alternatively in a declarative way by appending the following to your `configuration.nix`:
 ```nix
 {
   nix.settings = {